-At the Stardust a boozy ex‑priest named Mother Rachel did the weddings.
+At the Stardust a drunk ex‑priest named Mother Rachel did the weddings.

 One guy dressed like the bride and the other wore a tuxedo.

-At the Stardust The Miss Queen of Hearts drag show was the major event.
+At the Stardust the Queen of Hearts drag show was the major event.

-The drag queens trashed every dress shop on King Street.
+The drag queens wrecked every dress shop on King Street.

 On the big night the butch dykes wore three-piece suits and their women wore gowns.

-There was this one drag queen who called herself Miss Tillie who always lip synced My Life.
+There was one drag queen named Miss Tillie who always did My Life.

-At the end of the song where Shirley Bassey screams,‘ This is myyyy liiiiife,’ Miss Tillie ripped off his wig and thew it into the audience.
+At the end of the song where Shirley Bassey screams,’ This is myyyy liiiiife,’ Miss Tillie ripped off his wig and thew it at the crowd.

-At the Stardust and all other artwork (c) Rob Goldstein 2017 All Rights Reserved
+The Stardust and all other artwork (c) Rob Goldstein 2017 – 2018 All Rights Reserved